+91 8454961928 [email protected]

 Identity collars

-Sleeping bag
+Sleeping bag for you dog

 Just like us, even dogs need a nice comfy place to sleep or sit while listening to your conversation with others.
-So a sleeping bag or an outdoor dog bed would do the trick.
+So a sleeping bag or an outdoor bed would do the trick.

 Jacket

 If you happen to be camping in winters, you will by default be wearing a jacket.
 Maybe two depending on the weather.
 So why leave your dog in the cold?
-The best thing to do is to get the dog a jacket.
+The best thing to do is to get them a pet jacket.
 You get a lot of camping gear for dogs – things like dog blankets, sleeping bags or simply giving him or her space in your sleeping bag.

 First aid kit

 The most important element here is the first aid kit.
-Everyone can agree that dogs are brats, and once unleashed will be up to only mischief.
+Everyone can agree that they are brats, and once unleashed will be up to only mischief.
 Which is very cute however they can also end up hurting themselves.
 So you need to be prepared.
 Your first aid box should consist of these basic medicines –

 • Gause